coq/coq/doc/sphinx/addendum/type-classes.rst

    1 is the default level.
 2 shows additional information such as tried tactics and shelving of goals.
 Setting this option to 1 or 2 turns on :flag:`Typeclasses Debug`; setting this option to 0 turns that option off.

-.. flag:: Refine Instance Mode

-   .. deprecated:: 8.10

-   This flag allows to switch the behavior of instance declarations made through the Instance command.

-   + When it is off (the default), they fail with an error instead.

-   + When it is on, instances that have unsolved holes in their proof-term silently open the proof mode with the remaining obligations to prove.

 Typeclasses eauto `:=`
 ~~~~~~~~~~~~~~~~~~~~~~